VictorFlikweert/iac_demo/README.md

 Wrapper scripts in `scripts/` streamline common workflows:

-- `scripts/saltstack.sh`: start/stop the Salt master and worker minions, run states, or open a shell on the master.
+- `scripts/saltstack.sh`: start/stop the Salt master (with its built-in minion) plus the worker minions, run states, or open a shell on the master.
 - `scripts/puppet.sh`: manage the server and both agents, follow logs, or trigger `puppet agent --test` on either node.
 - `scripts/ansible.sh`: start/stop the three pull nodes, open shells, run playbooks, or execute `ansible-pull` runs.
 - `scripts/chef.sh`: start/stop the three local-mode clients, open shells, or run converges.